sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 - Order accuracy stands at 91.33%, indicating strong performance but still leaving room for improvement in operational precision.
 - Supplier D accounts for 31.9% of backorders, highlighting supply-demand mismatch and reliability concerns.
 - Supplier D also contributes 27.21% of fulfilled orders, indicating high operational dependency despite inefficiencies.
-- Supplier A maintain the highest order accuracy but certain suppliers show lower accuracy levels, indicating quality or process gaps in order handling
+- Supplier A maintains the highest order accuracy but certain suppliers show lower accuracy levels, indicating quality or process gaps in order handling